-From the second half of the 19th century until well around the 1950s England and especially London were associated with foggy, damp environments where nobody could see anything in the mist, except shadowy figures.
-This Ominous Fog and Mysterious Mist made it ideal for setting in which detectives are solving murder mysteries in near darkness.
+From the second half of the 19th century until well around the 1950s, England and especially London were associated with foggy, damp environments where nobody could see anything in the mist other than shadowy figures.
+This Ominous Fog and Mysterious Mist made it an ideal setting for detectives to solving murder mysteries in near darkness.

 See also British Weather.

 - A brand of high end trench- and raincoats is named London Fog.